mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2025a/README.md

 ## Step 6.
 Connect and Log In to the Admin Portal (Linux Server Only)
 > **Note:** The Internet Explorer web browser is not supported for accessing the admin portal.

-The MALAB Web App Server admin portal provides a web-based interface to configure and manage the server instance on the cloud.
+The MATLAB Web App Server admin portal provides a web-based interface to configure and manage the server instance on the cloud.
 The admin portal is only available for servers deployed on Ubuntu Linux.
+For more details on accessing and using the admin portal, see [Manage MATLAB Web App Server on AWS Using Admin Portal](https://www.mathworks.com/help/webappserver/ug/manage-matlab-web-app-server-using-admin-portal-on-aws-reference-architecture.html).

 1. In the Stack details for your stack, click the **Outputs** tab.
 1. Look for the key named `AdminPortalUrl` and click the corresponding URL listed under **value**.
 This opens the admin portal Overview page.